My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Miradouro da Ponta do Escalvado—a viewpoint unveiling the awe-inspiring sea stacks of Mosteiro and the rugged coastal panorama.

 Wine lovers and history enthusiasts alike will appreciate the charm of the volcanic vineyards of Pico Island.
 Unlike traditional vineyards, these UNESCO-listed vineyards are planted in volcanic soil and protected by small, black basalt stone walls known as “currais.”
-These walls shield the vines from ocean winds while trapping heat from the sun, creating the perfect environment for growing Verdelho grapes, which are used to produce the island’s famous wine.
-Walking through the vineyard paths, I was amazed at how generations of farmers transformed this harsh terrain into a thriving wine region.
+These walls shield the vines from ocean winds while trapping heat from the sun, creating the perfect environment for growing Verdelho grapes.
+These grapes are used to produce the island’s famous wine.
+Walking through the vineyard, I was amazed at how generations of farmers transformed this harsh terrain into a thriving wine region.

-Visitors can tour historic wineries such as Cooperativa Vitivinícola da Ilha do Pico and Adega A Buraca, where they can taste the distinct Pico wines and learn about the island’s centuries-old winemaking traditions.
+Visitors can tour historic wineries such as Cooperativa Vitivinícola da Ilha do Pico and Adega A Buraca.
+This is where they can taste the distinct Pico wines and learn about the island’s centuries-old winemaking traditions.
 With its volcanic landscape and rich cultural heritage, a visit to Pico’s vineyards is an experience you won’t find anywhere else in the world.

 Embrace history at Pico Island's UNESCO volcanic vineyards—a testament to Azorean resilience and cultural heritage, nestled in natural beauty.